my1396/Econ-Study/_posts/2024-02-28-Financial-data.md

   The ICB, like GICS, has four levels, but the terminology of ICB uses the terms *sector* and *industry* in nearly opposite senses.
 At the bottom of the four levels are 114 subsectors, each of which belongs to one of 41 sectors; each sector belongs to one of 19 supersectors; and each supersector belongs to one of 10 industries at the highest level of classification.

   The 10 industries are oil and gas, basic materials, industrials, consumer goods, health care, consumer services, telecommunications, utilities, financials, and technology.

+- **Standard Industrial Classification** (SIC): a four-digit code as a method of standardizing industry classification for statistical purposes across agencies.
+Widely used in the US.